google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

     })

-[See that in action here](_code/story.json), check the console in DevTools to see the result.
+[See that in action here](https://github.com/googlesamples/web-fundamentals/blob/gh-pages/fundamentals/getting-started/primers/story.json){: target="_blank" .external }, check the console in DevTools to see the result.
 In fact, we could make a `getJSON()` function really easily:

     function getJSON(url) {